What is Fentanyl? A Parents Guide to Fentanyl & Teens

 Fentanyl Effects and Signs of Fentanyl Overdose

-The presence of three or more of these symptoms, such as coma, pinpoint pupils, and respiratory depression, are strongly suggestive of opioid poisoning.
+The presence of three or more of these symptoms, such as coma, pinpoint pupils, and respiratory depression, is strongly suggestive of opioid poisoning.

 Fentanyl acts quickly.
 Its effects can be felt within minutes.
 This rapid onset increases the likelihood of overdose because it can cause immediate respiratory depression (breathing can slow or stop immediately).